rerichardjr/terraform-provider-ipify/README.md

 ---

 Provider that interacts with [ipify.org](https://ipify.org/) and returns your IPv4 or IPv6 public IP in standard and CIDR notation.
-Use the CIDR notation for securing cloud infrastructure with firewall rules when testing builds.
+Use the CIDR notation in firewall rules when you want to secure cloud infrastructure test builds.

 ## Using the provider